University of Plymouth

 Qualifications:

-Completed a degree in Psychology, or other degree plus a conversion course (at diploma or Masters level)
+A completed degree in Psychology, with attainment of lower or higher 2.1 or a 1st, or other degree with a lower or higher 2:1 or a 1st plus a conversion course (at Diploma or Masters level)

 Experience: